Procedural Justice Training: Crisis De-Escalation and Confronting Racial Bias

-Communication and De-Escalation: Gaining Compliance
+Communication and De-Escalation: Gaining Compliance (an hour)

 Provides an overview and basic understanding of the biological and psychological factors that impact an officer’s ability to gain compliance during a tense encounter.
-The simple techniques presented increase the chances of a positive, nonviolent response or outcome and decrease the need to use force.
+The simple techniques presented to increase the chances of a positive, nonviolent response or outcome and decrease the need to use force.

 Greg Truhan, M.S.

 Practice the techniques and skills learned in the modules.
 Scenarios involve instructors, assessors and actors covering the topics of communication and de-escalation; mass gatherings, protests and riots; police reform; bias-free policing; and community-oriented policing.
 Hands-on training occurs at the Simulated Scenario Village on Cuyahoga Community College’s Western Campus in Parma.

 - Out-of-county departments: Not available at this time